leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/01_Journal.md

 ## Interactive Exercise 3 – Account classifications and behaviors

-**Instruction: ** For each account listed below under column ACCOUNTS, enter its corresponding account type and whether it would increase with either a debit or a credit.
+**Instruction: ** For each account listed below under the column “ACCOUNTS”, enter its corresponding Account Type and whether it would increase with either a debit or a credit.

 ```
 [cosmatt-widget]